modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/05_Locations.md

 On the address tab you could enter the address.
 If you have set the Google Maps API key in the system settings, you could geocode that address with the search button on the map.
 If marker on the map is not set right, you could drag it around (the location latitude and longitude values will be changed).
-Also the map content could be dragged with the mouse (the map latitude and longitude values will be changed).
+Also, the map content could be dragged with the mouse (the map latitude and longitude values will be changed).
 The zoom level of the map could be changed by clicking on the plus/minus signs (the zoom value will be changed).